-Measuring your parcel is a crucial step in the shipping process, as it determines what carrier you’ll being using, what cost you’ll pay, and more.
+Measuring your parcel is a crucial step in the shipping process.

 What You’ll Need: